What Is The Best Way To Set Up A Technical Support Call Center?

 Next, you will need to examine your business’s future.

 Long and short term focus of your business

-Your primary business objectives and goals are critical to choosing the right support path.
-You want to make sure that your support operation is serving your business, but also not sucking the life out of it.
+Your primary business objectives and goals are critical when starting a call center.
+You want to make sure that your center tech support operation is serving your business, but also not sucking the life out of it.

 For instance, growth is the primary concern for young startups.
 They spend a majority of their time and money on sales, marketing, and product.
 For this type of business, it is a good idea to focus most of their resources on continued growth, and leave customer support to a BPO.